Petrol, diesel prices today: Fuel rates remain unchanged. Latest rates here

-Petrol, diesel prices today: Fuel rates remain unchanged.
+Petrol, diesel prices today: Fuel rates remain unchanged for sixth day.
 Latest rates here2 min read .
-07:08 AM IST
+Updated: 09 Nov 2021, 07:29 AM IST

 - Prices differ from state to state, depending on the incidence of local taxes and cost of transportation